Why Terry Funk Chose Hardcore Homecoming Over ECW’s One Night Stand in 2005

 I said, honey, I can’t do it.
 I wanna go back to the guys that I love.
 The guys that I have been down the road with and that’s why I’m not a millionaire cause I’ve done the things that I’ve wanted to do instead of the things that I probably should have done.”

-Ultimately, Sabu would get his arm raised over Terry Funk and The Sandman in the main event of the Hardcore Homecoming show.
+Ultimately, Sabu got his arm raised over Terry Funk and The Sandman at the main event of the Hardcore Homecoming show.

-In 2006, Terry would have a change of heart and participated at One Night Stand teaming with Tommy Dreamer and Beulah McGillicutty against Edge, Lita and Mick Foley in an Intergender Extreme Rules Match.
-Given his previous remarks about valuing the brotherhood of the locker room over monetary gain, I believe Funk’s desire to be in the ring with Dreamer and Foley one final time was the true allure of the opportunity.
+In 2006, Terry had a change of heart and participated in One Night Stand, teaming with Tommy Dreamer and Beulah McGillicutty against Edge, Lita, and Mick Foley in an Intergender Extreme Rules Match.
+Given his previous remarks about valuing the locker room brotherhood over monetary gain, I believe Funk's desire to be in the ring with Dreamer and Foley one final time was the true allure of the opportunity.

-Passion cannot be taught and you would be hard-pressed to find any wrestler, past or present, who possesses more of it than Terry Funk.
+Passion cannot be taught, and you would be hard-pressed to find any wrestler, past or present, who possessed more of it than Terry Funk.